Thursday, November 20, 2014

 In 1992 my daughter, T.M.P., was a camp counselor for two years at Kingsley Association's Lillian Taylor summer [week day] camp.
 Lillian Taylor was a coed day camp with one overnight session every two weeks.
 The attendees of this camp were all African American.
 The camp was located outside of the city of Pittsburgh, Pennsylvania.
 The campers were from various Pittsburgh, Pennsylvania neighborhoods, but most of them came from the East Liberty neighborhood of Pittsburgh where Kingsley Association was (and still is) located.
 Kingsley is in a new building in that large neighborhood of Pittsburgh, and unfortunately hasn't sponsored a camp for a number of years.

-Because my daughter was aware of my interest in what I call "foot stomping cheers", she asked girls* who were members of her "stepping sessons" if they would mind helping me collect cheer examples.
+Because my daughter was aware of my interest in what I call "foot stomping cheers", she asked girls* who were members of her "stepping sessions" if they would mind helping me collect cheer examples.
 The girls were enthusiastic about this.
-On one occassion she audio taped a number of cheers, and on another occassion I came to the camp and watched some girls perform foot stomping cheers for me.
+On one occasion she audio taped a number of cheers, and on another occasion I came to the camp and watched some girls perform foot stomping cheers for me.
 The "Really" cheer is included on that audio-tape and was also performed for me during that session.

 It's important to note that my daughter didn't know this cheer before she heard it in that camp.
 The cheers she knew were from the mid to late 1980s and many of those cheers were unknown to the campers.